We are a global strategy & cultural intelligence

 create cultural relevance

-Find out if your brand really says
+Find out if the message your brand

-what you wanted to communicate
+says differs from what you intended to

-brand value from the inside out
+long-term growth from the inside out

 WHAT IS THE VALUE OF MEANING IN BUSINESS?

-These are some of our latest published articles, opinion pieces, interviews, podcasts and workshops on the role of meaning and cultural relevance in branding, marketing and business strategy.
+Here are some of the latest published articles, opinion pieces, interviews, podcasts and workshops on the role of meaning and cultural relevance in branding, marketing and business strategy.
 They deal with meaning from multiple perspectives: from value creation and brand growth, creative ideas, brand strategy, campaigns, storytelling and design to shifts in culture and the need to explore how brands and technology reshape our society to humanise businesses and nudge social change.

 Meet The Person Behind